Dynatrace/bosh-oneagent-release/README.md

 This is a [BOSH](http://bosh.io/) release for [Dynatrace](https://www.dynatrace.com/).

 This release installs Dynatrace OneAgent on BOSH managed VMs.
-It is intended to be used as BOSH addon for rolling out Dynatrace OneAgent all VMs, including Linux and Windows Diego cells.
+It is intended to be used as BOSH addon for rolling out Dynatrace OneAgent to all VMs, including Linux and Windows Diego cells.

 ## Usage